gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 #### Features

-- Backup, Backup, Backup — Loss or wipe of a device, can result in being **locked out**.
+- <span>Backup, Backup, Backup</span> — Loss or wipe of a device, can result in being **locked out**.
 Always have a backup of your keys, many companies suggest you **buy them in pairs** for exactly this reason.
 In case of hardware loss/failure, you will need a recovery method to re-establish your passkeys on a new device, since **they won’t be synced between devices**.

-- Separation of Access — You can have separate private keys for separate devices, independently authenticating you using each device’s own private key.
+- <span>Separation of Access</span> — You can have separate private keys for separate devices, independently authenticating you using each device’s own private key.
 This means that, in case your phone is stolen, and it had a private key associated with your Google account, it's not the only key, you can still log into your Google account from your laptop or tablet, which have their own separate private keys and deauthenticate the phone's key.

-- Vulnerability — Syncing your private key across devices makes it convenient to access your accounts from any device, but it also means that if one device is compromised, **all devices using that synchronized private key could be at risk**.
+- <span>Vulnerability</span> — Syncing your private key across devices makes it convenient to access your accounts from any device, but it also means that if one device is compromised, **all devices using that synchronized private key could be at risk**.

-- Manual Setup — You will need to manually set up passkeys on each device, which can be more time-consuming and inconvenient.
+- <span>Manual Setup</span> — You will need to manually set up passkeys on each device, which can be more time-consuming and inconvenient.
 If you use several devices, you may end up with multiple sets of keys to manage.

-- Roaming — While the private key is device-bound, **if that device can come into proximity and prove presence**, for example with NFC or Bluetooth, the private key can still be accessed, now you have *“syncing”* between devices, because the private key never leaves the device, but the authenticator module, can *"roam"* &nbsp;between devices.
+- <span>Roaming</span> — While the private key is device-bound, **if that device can come into proximity and prove presence**, for example with NFC or Bluetooth, the private key can still be accessed, now you have *“syncing”* between devices, because the private key never leaves the device, but the authenticator module, can *"roam"* &nbsp;between devices.

 ### Cloud Syncing